The beginning of healing happens in the body.

 Every little bit of presence that returns is a victory.

-But there are other times when suffering repeats itself like an endless cycle.
+But there are other times when suffering repeats itself like a endless cycle.

 The person already understands their story, has already named their wounds —

-but is still stuck in pain, identified with the plot,
+but they are still trapped in pain, identified with the plot,

 stuck in the same pattern that insists on repeating itself.